Mode of transport: Animal-powered

 Animal-powered transport is the use of working animals for the transport of people and/or goods.
 Humans may use some of the animals directly, use them as pack animals for carrying goods, or harness them, alone or in teams, to pull watercraft, sleds, or wheeled vehicles.

-Air
+Air transport

 A fixed-wing aircraft, typically airplane, is a heavier-than-air flying vehicle, in which the special geometry of the wings generates lift and then lifts the whole vehicle.
 Fixed-wing aircraft range from small trainers and recreational aircraft to large airliners and military cargo aircraft.
 For short distances or in places without runways, helicopters can be operable.
 (Other types of aircraft, like autogyros and airships, are not a significant portion of air transport.)